 Minimum Size requirements:

-We will have a rolling minimum size requirement for marlin.
-After the first day of fishing, if three eligible fish are caught, the minimum size will move up to the third place fish.
-This will not only be an inches measurement.
-If three eligible fish are not caught on the first day, the minimum size will not be changed until three eligible fish are caught.
+We will have a rolling minimum size requirement for Blue marlin.
+After the first day of fishing, if two eligible fish are caught, the minimum size will move up to the second place fish.
+This will only be an inches measurement.
+If two eligible fish are not caught on the first day, the minimum size will not be changed until two eligible fish are caught.
 No fish maybe brought on board to measure.
 You must call in your boated fish to other boats in your area.
 You should give them time of boating and a short length measurement.
 Make note of your Catch card, which boat verified your catch.
 Your video should be rolling while boating your fish.
 If you call the fish in a release, you must release the fish.
 Measure the fish then call out you are releasing or boating.

 IGFA Rules will be apply with the exception of rules specific to this tournament.